chouaibcher/AutomaticRefresh/README.md

 # Automatic Refresh for AADL3

-This script provides an alternative to browser extensions for automatically refreshing a webpage during the AADL3 registration process.
+This script provides an alternative to browser extensions for automatically refreshing a webpage .
 Unlike extensions, this script stops refreshing once the page loads successfully, preventing unnecessary refreshes.

 **Features:**